nxthdr/risotto/README.md

 # Risotto

 > [!WARNING]
-> Risotto is currently in early-stage development.
+> Currently in early-stage development.

 Risotto 😋 is a BGP updates collector that gathers BGP updates from routers via BMP and streams them into an events pipeline, such as Apache Kafka or Redpanda.